random-robbie/RPI-Control/README.md

 ---------------
 1) Bug Hunt! - Ensure any issues you let me know

+2) Finish Wake on Lan Section

-2) new ideas - got an idea or want to intergrate a new sms provider email me :)
+3) new ideas - got an idea or want to intergrate a new sms provider email me :)

 For Me
 --------------